This post contains affiliate links. Please refer to Disclosure for more information.

 I started out with this super plain Jane powder room.
 We literally have had nothing on the walls and just builder grade lighting, fixtures, etc. I added a small shelf a few months back just to have a place to store diapers and wipes downstairs.
 So boring and so blah, this room was definitely in need of a makeover.

-The bathroom makeover idea began when I found some desert themed pictures at Target a few months ago and decided that I wanted to do an homage to my home state of Arizona.
-Check out these cool, wood flush-mount photos, the first one is here and the second one can be found here.
+The bathroom makeover idea began when I found some desert themed pictures a few months ago and decided that I wanted to do an homage to my home state of Arizona.
 Luckily, the desert theme continues to be on trend so it was fairly easy to find decor.
 I’m also now obsessed with succulents.
 However, this room gets zero natural light so I’m stuck with using fake plants, but hey, at least they won’t die!
 I bought my succulents in the dollar bins at Target and sadly they are no longer available but you can find some cute, potted succulents like mine on Amazon.

 I also knew I wanted to try my hand at a plank wall and wanted a very natural color.
 I previously posted all the details on my CHEAP and EASY plank wall and how I was able to do it for under $50.
 It’s funny, a couple of years ago, I was so into dark woods and wanted everything dark.
 I even did the popular Java gel stain on my kitchen cabinets, but now I’m suddenly loving the light and natural wood colors.
 So, of course, you know I bought a home with super dark cabinets throughout.
 Future project!